Anantdadhich/rust-pro/readme.md

-### Creating game in rust with bevy
+# Game in rust with bevy engine

 Created Space Invaders Game in rust with bevy engine.
-In future Thinking to make this game as solana Blockchain game.
+In future Thinking to make more cool games or this game as solana Blockchain game.

 ## 🛠️ Installation